States appeal for more coronavirus vaccine doses as the US death toll moves past 400,000 - KVIA

 States appeal for more coronavirus vaccine doses as the US death toll moves past 400,000

-State leaders are clamoring for more Covid-19 vaccine doses as newly inaugurated President Joe Biden takes office Wednesday with an eye toward changing approaches to the pandemic that has claimed 400,000 lives in the US.
+As state leaders clamored for more Covid-19 vaccine doses, Joe Biden became President on Wednesday with an eye toward changing approaches to the pandemic that has claimed more than 400,000 lives in the US.

-Biden, meanwhile, has signaled he intends to alter the federal government’s approach to the pandemic and public health in several ways, including by issuing an executive order mandating masks on federal property.
+Biden, meanwhile, has signaled he intends to alter the federal government’s approach to the pandemic and public health in several ways, and one of his first acts as President, a few hours after his inauguration, was to sign an executive order mandating masks on federal property.

 He also intends to restore a previously disbanded National Security Council office that would focus on pandemic preparedness and to stop the previous administration’s process of withdrawing from the World Health Organization, one of his aides has said.

+Dr. Rochelle Walensky, the new director of the Centers for Disease Control and Prevention, said the agency is conducting a comprehensive review of all existing Covid-19 guidance.
+“The toll that the Covid-19 pandemic has had on America is truly heartbreaking,” she said.

-Biden takes office just a day after the country surpassed 400,000 recorded deaths for the pandemic.
+Biden took office just a day after the country surpassed 400,000 recorded deaths for the pandemic.

 Across the country, hospitalizations and daily new cases and deaths have been dipping, though experts have warned that more-transmissible virus variants, including one first seen in the UK, could send cases surging again: